 Welcome to Luton Literature

-We are a not-for-profit Community Interest Company based in Luton, which has been set up to encourage a love of reading and creative writing at any age through a range of events, activities and initiatives, and to promote the early uptake of reading in children.
+Our aim is to encourage a love of reading and creative writing at any age through a range of events, activities and initiatives, and to promote the early uptake of reading in children.
+To help achieve this, We have opened a community book shop in High Town, Luton called Brown Books.
+Our lovely little bookshop sells a mix of second hand and new books, as well as gift ideas and even coffee!

 Current Projects